Endometrial polyps and infertility

-If you’ve checked the box “bleeding between periods” or “irregular menstrual periods” on your health history form, your obgyn or fertility doctor may suspect a number of causes, including endometrial polyps.
-These overgrowths on the inside lining (endometrium) of the uterine wall are common and usually benign, but can interfere with your goal of getting pregnant.
+Did you check the box “bleeding between periods” or “irregular menstrual periods” on your health history form?
+If so, your obgyn or fertility doctor may suspect a number of causes, including endometrial polyps and infertility.
+These overgrowths on the inside lining (endometrium) of the uterine wall are common and usually benign.
+However, they can interfere with your goal of getting pregnant.

 One common diagnostic test for infertility, a hysterosalpingogram (HSG), provides an X-ray image of the uterus and fallopian tubes.
 Commonly performed to determine if the fallopian tubes are open, an HSG can also reveal abnormalities of the inside of the uterus, such as polyps, fibroids, adhesions, and/or a uterine septum.